Wood Stove Exchange Program

 - 10 February 2022 - Wood Stove Exchange Press Release

-History of the Wood Stove ExchangeThe Wood Stove Exchange Program began in 2008 with the intent to provide incentive for replacing old wood stoves (very high particulate emissions) with efficient, low emissions models or alternatives through $250 (per appliance) rebates.
+History of the Wood Stove ExchangeThe Wood Stove Exchange Program began in 2008 with the intent to provide incentive for replacing old wood stoves (very high particulate emissions) with efficient, low emissions models or alternatives.
+Rebates range from $300-$1000, plus a retailer discount, dependent on the type of replacement appliance.
 This program is funded by the BC Ministry of Environment and overseen by the BC Lung Association.
-The ACRD has participated for the past decade, providing about 365 rebates to residents of the Alberni-Clayoquot Regional District.
+The ACRD has participated for the past decade, providing about 385 rebates to residents of the Alberni-Clayoquot Regional District.

 Wood Stove Home Heating and Air QualityPollution from woodstove heating can impact your health, as well as the health and well-being of your neighbours, your family and your kids.
 While woodstoves may provide a cozy living room atmosphere, old uncertified woodstoves contribute to poor air quality.
 Particular matter (PM2.5) released from activities including wood burning, has been found to negatively impact the body, especially the lungs and heart.

-2020 Wood Stove ExchangeThis program runs on a first come, first serve basis.
-There are limited quantities of each of the two available rebates.
+2022 Wood Stove ExchangeThis program runs on a first come, first serve basis.
+There are limited quantities of rebates.
 Vouchers have a 90-day expiry from the date of issue.

-The program is introducing an option for households with any wood stove manufactured prior to 2014 to participate in the program if they are switching to a new pellet or gas heating appliance or electric air-source heat pump.
-The rebate amount for this option is $500.
-The uncertified woodstove to certified woodstove exchange has remained at $250.
+The program is introducing an option for households with any wood stove manufactured prior to 2015 to participate in the program if they are switching to a new pellet, gas heating appliance or electric air-source heat pump.

 Appliances that can be changed-out to a certified woodstove under this program include the following:

 - a free-standing non-EPA-certified "stove."
 A "homemade" or "barrel" stove